Deforestation and the Climate Cycle

-Approximately 50% of a tree's weight is comprised of carbon that originated from atmospheric carbon dioxide.
+Approximately 50% of a tree's weight can be traced back to carbon that originated from atmospheric carbon dioxide.
 What happens to this carbon when forests are cut down to make way for agriculture and cattle farming, or simply to feed a family.